dassarthak18/Ericsson-RL-Interpretability/README.md

 ## Installing Keras-RL2

-A deep RL library for Keras that has implementations of state-of-the-art RL algorithms such as DQN, DDPG, NAF, CEM and SARSA.
+A deep RL library for Keras that has implementations of state-of-the-art RL algorithms such as DQN, CEM and SARSA.
 Integrates with OpenAI Gym out of the box, and has support for TensorFlow 2.

 ```shell
   $ sudo pip3 install keras−rl2